dobesv/parcel-plugin-assets-list/README.md

   path, a colon, a space (`:`) and the output path.
 Could be used instead of JSON if you like.

-The actual filename depends on the input file name.
+The actual files written depends on the input file name.
+If the assets file was referenced from another file rather than passed on the command line it'll have a hashed name like any other asset.

+Note that if you pass `--public-url` that URL will be added to the resolved asset URLs.